-As all of the Company's mineral properties are still in exploration, the Company has experienced losses since its inception.
-During the three months ended September 30, 2006, the Company incurred a loss of \$90,640.
-As of September 30, 2006, the total accumulated losses amounted to \$3,583,613.
+As all of the Company's mineral properties are still in exploration stage and non-revenue producing, the Company has experienced losses since its inception.
+During the three months ended September 30, 2007, the Company incurred a loss of \$50,105.
+As of September 30, 2007, the total accumulated losses amounted to \$4,118,098.
 The Company is likely to continue incurring losses in the foreseeable future.

-Since the RTO in September 2004, the Company has raised \$1,647,885, net of share issuing costs, raised by issuing common shares.
+Since the RTO in September 2004, the Company has raised \$1,647,885, net of share issuing costs, by issuing common shares.
 The only other minor fund source was \$45,000 as a result of warrants exercised.
 The ability of the Company to meet its commitments as they become payable, including the completion of acquisitions, exploration and development of mineral properties and projects, is dependent on the ability of the Company to obtain necessary financing.
-As of September 30, 2006, the Company had a working capital of \$320,343.
-The Company believes that it has enough cash to maintain its operation for the next 12 months assuming the current status regarding the mineral properties remains unchanged.
+As of September 30, 2007, the Company had working capital of \$19,886.
+The Company does not have enough cash to maintain its operation for the next twelve months and needs to raise additional funds.

-Through its wholly owned subsidiary, the Company was granted two mineral exploration licenses, called "Tangshang Gold" and "Salachong Gold", by the Government of China.
+Through its wholly owned subsidiary, the Company was granted two mineral exploration licenses and three mining licenses in China.
 As all of the Company's mineral interests are currently in China, the Company will continue to spend most of its financial resources in this country.
 China has large areas of mineral lands with potential and the Company believes that China will continue to enjoy strong economic growth and provide a favourable business environment.